 Whiplash injuries can be very sneaky and very debilitating.
 You may not think you have been injured, when in fact you have.
 And the more time that elapses between the time you are injured and the time you seek help, the more likely that your injuries will become permanent.
 Too often people wait to seek treatment until more serious complications develop.
 Almost half of the people who suffer a whiplash injury report that they still suffer with symptoms two years after their accident.
 In fact, a recent study of whiplash patients reported in the European Spine Journal found that between one and two years post injury, 22% of patients’ condition continued to deteriorate, and although estimates vary, about 10% of all whiplash victims eventually become disabled.

 One important point often missed in automobile accidents is the effect on children.
 Children involved in automobile accidents are often overlooked and their medical condition neglected, so their injuries are frequently undetected.
-In actuality, they suffer from the samecommon_whiplash_injuries symptoms and can be at a greater risk for damages because their bodies are less developed.
+In actuality, they suffer from the same symptoms and can be at a greater risk for damages because their bodies are less developed.
 And because children often cannot communicate about how they feel as well as adults can, they are often thought to be uninjured simply because they lack the words to describe their pain.

 The purpose of this site is to help you understand what happens to your body during a motor vehicle collision – how it is injured – and how a combination of chiropractic care and muscular rehabilitation can help you recover from your injuries.
 In addition, you will learn some simple things that you can do at home to help your body heal from a whiplash injury.